nginx/unit-docs/source/configuration.rst

 Quick Start
 ***********

-To run an application in Unit, first set up an :ref:`application
+To run an application on Unit, first set up an :ref:`application
 <configuration-applications>` object.
 Let's store it in a file to :samp:`PUT`
 it into the :samp:`config/applications` section of Unit's control API, available via the :ref:`control socket <installation-src-startup>` at